inclavare-containers/inclavare-containers/rats-tls/docs/design/design.md

 Through Registration APIs, a flexible "plug-in" mechanism can be realized, and it is also easy to extend the functions of a framework and develop its ecology.
 The caller is not necessarily the application, this model can be implemented in every subsystem that composes a complete architecture containing the application.
 It is very easy for developers to extend new instance types.
 - The Rats TLS architecture is unaware of specific TLS Wrapper instances, Attester instances, Verifier instances, and Crypto instances.
   - The source code of the TLS Wrapper instance, Attester instance, Verifier instance, and Crypto instance can all be compiled separately without the need to modify the Rats TLS architecture.
-  - TLS Wrapper instance, Crypto Wrapper instance, Attester instance and Verifier instance all depend on Rats TLS core library `libenclave_tls.so` at compile-time, while `libenclave_tls.so` itself does not depend on any TLS Wrapper instance, Attester instance, Verifier instance, or Crypto instance at compile time.
+  - TLS Wrapper instance, Crypto Wrapper instance, Attester instance and Verifier instance all depend on Rats TLS core library `librats_tls.so` at compile-time, while `librats_tls.so` itself does not depend on any TLS Wrapper instance, Attester instance, Verifier instance, or Crypto instance at compile time.
 - If the developer needs to support a new instance type (for example, OpenSSL wrapper instance), just need to develop the function of the corresponding instance and don't need to pay attention to the details of other instance types.
 - Different TLS Wrapper instances, Atttester instances, Verifier instances, and Crypto instances can be combined with each other to meet diverse needs in different scenarios.